 Adverse or allergic reactions to vaccines

 Just as in humans, with any pet vaccine there is a risk of an adverse or allergic reaction.
 However, vaccines today are produced to very high standards and are safer than ever.
-At Bloorcourt, we always call you and check in to see how your pet is doing after receiving vaccines.
-You can be rest assured that your pet’s protection from disease is maximized, with the most minimal risk for reactions.
+You can rest assured that your pet’s protection from disease is maximized, with the most minimal risk for reactions.
 Please feel free to ask us if you have any questions about our vaccine protocols or vaccines in general.

 Core and Non-core vaccines